Search myodfw.com

 Find maps, boundary descriptions and the percent public land for the Fort Rock Unit.

-WILLAMETTE WILDLIFE VIEWING April 2, 2026 Corvallis area EE Wilson Wildlife Area There are lots of deer, shorebirds and waterfowl to see on the wildlife area – look for goose, mallard, hooded merganser and wood duck broods.
+WILLAMETTE WILDLIFE VIEWING May 21, 2026 Corvallis area EE Wilson Wildlife Area There are lots of deer, shorebirds and waterfowl to see on the wildlife area – look for goose, mallard, hooded merganser and wood duck broods.
 Wildlife viewing remains good for waterfowl and shorebirds.
 Note: Dogs are required to be on a leash inside the wildlife area boundary.
 Rifles and pistols are prohibited year-round.
 Find directions to EE Wilson Wildlife Area.
 A parking permit is required to park at EE Wilson Wildlife Area.
 Find out how to buy a parking permit.
-Eugene area Fern Ridge Wildlife Area Observant visitors may catch a glimpse of black-tailed deer and furbearers including…
+Eugene area Fern Ridge Wildlife Area Observant visitors…

 The European starling is considered an invasive species in Oregon.
 It was introduced from Europe.
 They most closely resemble blackbirds, with which they often flock in fall and winter.
 While both have iridescent plumage, starlings can be told from blackbirds by their two-toned wing pattern - dark upperwing, pale underwing - and during the breeding season by the bright yellow bill.
 Starlings adapt readily and quickly to human habitation and are highly efficient and successful breeders.
 However, the abundance of the bird, the rapidity with which it has spread across North America, and its propensity to cause damage to crops…